invictus-integration/docs-ifa/dashboard/alerting.md

 **Please note that:**

-- When creating the a rule, the name will always automatically have the flowname as the prefix set, example: {{flowname}}-AdrianRule
+- When creating the a rule, the name will always automatically have the flowname as the prefix set, example: {{flowname}}-AdrianRule.
 - The Alerting tab will only be visible after a flow has been created.
-This tab will not be visible during the creation of a new flow
+This tab will not be visible during the creation of a new flow.

 ## Add Alert Rule